DevDecoder/DynamicXml/README.md

 parsing (e.g. Regular Expressions).
 However, you will often find that parsing input XML is not the main bottleneck in many use cases, so remember the old adage that _"performance is an engineering problem"_ and what to optimize your code until you identify the bottlenecks.

+The main way to improve performance is to avoid creation of dynamic objects.
+This is best done by navigating to the point of interest before casting to a dynamic.
+Of course, you can do this using LINQ to XML, though at that point there is little reason to continue using the library, or, you should make use of the [indexer functionality](#indexer) to get to the desired node.

 Ultimately, it allows for very clean code, and actually does quite a bit to prevent some of the common errors (e.g. by returning and empty enumeration when no nodes are found, rather than `null`).